 - Road accidents

-The 50/50 rule is offered at a lawyers discretion, however, if they run your cases and they are a Queensland law firm, they must abide by the rule.
+In most states, no win no fee can be offered for any type of legal matter besides family law and criminal law.
+The 50/50 rule is offered at a lawyers discretion, however, if they run your case and they are a Queensland law firm, they must abide by the rule.

 What happens if a plaintiff changes law firms?